Signs There Could Be an Electrical Issue in Your Home: 8 Things to Look For

 If you get a shock when you touch a metal object connected to your home’s mechanical system, that can be an indication that your electrical system might not be properly grounded.
 This goes for electrical fixtures, such as lamps or ceiling fans, but also things such as water lines or furnace ductwork.
 So that you aren’t confused, it’s not a shock that happens with static electricity; those are much smaller and aren’t concerning, just annoying.

 Note: If your electrical service is ungrounded but has three-prong receptacles, appliances that need to be grounded won’t be.
 Ungrounded three-prong plugs are one of the top-ten electrical mistakes that are made in residential electrical.
 If you have any questions about your home, be sure to contact a licensed electrician to do an inspection.

 7. ALUMINUM WIRING

-During the late ’60s and early ’70s, home builders typically ran single-strand aluminum wire for wiring in homes because it cost less than copper wiring.
-Unfortunately, exposed aluminum oxidizes far more rapidly than copper, which can lead to heat build-up and therefore, fire risks.
+During the late ’60s and early ’70s, home builders typically ran single-strand aluminum for wiring homes because it cost less than copper wiring.
+Unfortunately, exposed aluminum oxidizes far more rapidly than copper, which can lead to heat build-up and fire risks.
 Consequently, aluminum is not used for residential branch-circuit wiring any longer.